 Note that this command takes a PATH to the secrets engine as an argument, not the TYPE of the secrets engine.

 Any requests to route data to the original path would result in an error, but another secrets engine could now be enabled at that path.

-As mentioned above, Vault behaves similarly to a virtual filesystem.
+Vault behaves similarly to a virtual filesystem.
 The read/write/delete/list operations are forwarded to the corresponding secrets engine, and the secrets engine decides how to react to those operations.

 This abstraction is incredibly powerful.
 It enables Vault to interface directly with physical systems, databases, HSMs, etc. But in addition to these physical systems, Vault can interact with more unique environments like AWS IAM, dynamic SQL user creation, etc. all while using the same read/write interface.

 vault secrets command.
 This is important